sharpsaw/loop-dots/README.md

 Pair Up
 -------

-Once you get on board with `boot-dots`, you can much more easily work with other programmers' favorite configs.
+Once you get on board with `etcet-dots`, you can much more easily work with other programmers' favorite configs.
 This is the main reason behind this system, in fact.